saturdaymp/XPlugins.iOS.BEMCheckBox/README.md

-# XPlugins.iOS.BEMCheckBox
+# iOSBindings.BEMCheckBox
-Use the BEMCheckBox in Xamarin.
+Use the BEMCheckBox in Xamarin applications.